 Evolution with redshift.
-The primordial density perturbations are modified by WIMP scatterings, but for $m{\chi} \gtrsim \text{GeV}$ this modification ends well before observable modes enter the horizon, leaving the standard nearly scale invariant spectrum for cosmological structures.
+The primordial density perturbations are modified by WIMP scatterings, but for $m{\chi} \gtrsim \text{GeV}$ this modification ends well before observable modes enter the horizon, leaving the standard nearly scale-invariant power-spectrum of density perturbations.
 The imprint of collisions on the density profile of halos is expected to evolve with redshift, because at earlier cosmic times halos are denser and younger.
-A halo collapsing at a redshift $z \gg 1$ has a characteristic virial radius, a corresponding circular velocity, and an age limit of ~ $0.5 \text{ Gyr}[(1+z)/10]^{-3/2}$ .
 It would be particularly interesting to explore the formation of the first galaxies using numerical simulations of the YIDM model.
 Deviations from the standard CDM predictions could be tested by upcoming galaxy surveys or 21-cm observations of the high-redshift Universe [? ? ].
-For example, the scaling $\sigma \propto v{\rm rel}^{-4}$ might not be allowed to continue to arbitrarily low velocities, as this would have delayed reionization beyond observational constraints [? ].
-Neal: please add a reference here after WMAP to Pritchard, J. R., Loeb, A., & Wyithe, J. S. B. 2010, Mon.
-Not.
-Roy.
-Astron.
-Soc., 408, 57.
+For example, the scaling $\sigma \propto v^{-4}$ might not be allowed to continue to arbitrarily low velocities, as this would have delayed reionization beyond observational constraints [? ].